mozilla-services/socorro/docs/dev.rst

 ----------------------

-You can use the ``bin/process_crashes.sh`` script which will fetch crash data, sync it with the S3 bucket, and publish the crash ids to AWS SQS queue for processing.
+You can use the ``bin/process_crashes.sh`` script which will fetch crash data, sync it with the S3 bucket, and publish the crash ids to the queue for processing.
 If you have access to memory dumps and use a valid `API token`_, then memory dumps will be fetched for processing as well.